Solving the Transient Dyson Equation with Quasilinear Complexity via Matrix Compression: benchmark

-We first measure the solver runtime for increased simulation length $t_\text{end}$, keeping $\delta_t$ constant as shown in \cref{fig:benchmark:fixed_dt}.
+For the first set of experiments, we impose $\phi(t_{\text{end}}) = 16\pi$ by setting $V = 2\hbar \phi(t_{\text{end}})/ e t_{\text{end}}$.
+Thus, we have $\phi(t) = 16\pi t / t_{\text{end}}$.
+We measure the solver runtime for increased simulation length $t_\text{end}$, keeping $\delta_t$ constant as shown in \cref{fig:benchmark:fixed_dt}.
 At $\phi \ll 1$ the states are symmetrically occupied, and the current vanishes.
 However, the voltage bias induces non-adiabatic transitions that couple the ABSs to each other and to the continuum outside the superconducting gap, driving the system into a non-stationary steady state \cite{Yeyati2003, Yeyati1997, BLamic2020}.
 In the steady state, the ABSs occupation is not symmetric, hence a net current flow across the junction.
 The HSS-rank of the retarded Green function saturates, while the one of the kinetic Green function grows slowly enough to ensure quasi-linear solving time in $t_{\text{end}} / \delta_t$.